John Elkann: Early life and family

-Born in New York City on 1 April 1976, Elkann held both Italian and American citizenship; he renounced to the latter in 2012.
-He is the eldest son of Alain Elkann, a New York-born journalist and writer of French-Jewish and Italian-Jewish background, and his then Italian wife Margherita Agnelli.
+Born in New York City on 1 April 1976, Elkann held both Italian and US citizenship; he renounced the latter in 2012.
+He is the eldest son of Alain Elkann, a New York-born journalist and writer of French-Jewish origin and Italian-Jewish background, and his Italian wife Margherita Agnelli.
 His parents divorced in 1981 and both have remarried.
 Elkann's maternal grandparents were the head of Fiat S.p.A., Gianni Agnelli, and the socialite Marella Agnelli (born Donna Marella Caracciolo di Castagneto); his great-grandfather was the industrialist Edoardo Agnelli, and his great-great-grandfather was Giovanni Agnelli, founder of Fiat S.p.A.
 His paternal great-grand-uncle was the banker Ettore Ovazza.
-He has a brother, Lapo Elkann, and a sister, Ginevra Elkann, as well as five half-siblings from his mother's second marriage, as Margherita Agnelli de Pahlen, to Serge de Pahlen.
-His younger half-siblings are Maria (born 1983), Pierre (born 1986), twins Sophie and Anna (born 1988), and Tatiana (born 1990).
+He has a brother, Lapo Elkann, and a sister, Ginevra Elkann.

-Elkann attended primary school in both the United Kingdom and Brazil, before his family moved to Paris, where he obtained a baccalauréat scientifique at the State School Lycée Victor-Duruy in 1994.
+Elkann had attended primary school in both the United Kingdom, and Brazil, before his family moved to Paris, where he obtained a baccalauréat scientifique at the State School Lycée Victor-Duruy in 1994.
 Later that same year, he moved to Italy to attend the Polytechnic University of Turin, where he graduated with a degree in management engineering in 2000; his thesis was entirely dedicated to e-commerce and online auctions.
-As a result of his international upbringing, he is fluent in four languages, including Italian, English, French, and Portuguese.
-According to those close to them, they speak of many similarities, such as the attachment to the family and particulary the grandfather, but also of many differences.
-In 2004, the elder Elkann was described as serious and rigorous, in contrast to the expansive and creative younger Elkann, who was in charge of operational marketing at Fiat.
-From their father, the two Elkanns share the Jewish heritage, which represented the first time that young heirs brought with them values and ethics that were different from those of the Catholic Agnelli family.
+Elkann has cited figures such as Gianluigi Gabetti, Sergio Marchionne, Warren Buffett, and the Wallenberg family as key influences on his education and early career.
+He is fluent in four languages: Italian, English, French, and Portuguese.